 Quickbooks, Xero and FreeAgent, or it has its own bookkeeping Toolkit for £7/mth | £85,000 |

-Monzo Lite* | - £1 to pay in cash (Paypoint) | None (unless you opt for the £5/mth version of the account) | £85,000 |
+Monzo Lite* | - £1 to pay in cash (Post Office & Paypoint) | None (unless you opt for the £5/mth version of the account) | £85,000 |

-You may be able to use the accounts above, for example, you can scan cheques of up to £500 with Starling, or post cheques to it if higher value.
+You might be able to use the accounts above, for example, you can scan cheques of up to £500 with Starling, or post cheques to it if higher value.
 However, you may be better using a high street bank, doubly so if you'll regularly be paying in cash (or taking it out for a till float).

 If this is the case, choose a bank that has a branch near you, as many banks charge extra if you use the Post Office to pay cash or cheques in.
 Many high street banks have introductory offers, giving you a year or two's banking free of monthly charges, or free accounting software, though you may still need to pay for things like cash deposits or ATM withdrawals.